raspberrypilearning/next-customer-please/en/step_5.md

 title: Make items glide into a container
 ---

-Add a container sprite.
+Add a **Container** sprite.
 You could use an existing sprite like the 'Gift' or 'Take out' or paint your own with simple shapes.

 Add a script to make the **Container** always appear at the front: